 Over the years Weston has perfected his wine making skills while continuing to learn the craft.
-However as he says, “if you start with the right fruit inherently the grapes want to make good wine”.
+However, as he says, “if you start with the right fruit inherently the grapes want to make good wine”.
 He strives to showcase the personality of each specific vineyard site.
 His wine making philosophy is one of taking a more hands off approach in the winery.
 He is careful with tannin management – preferring integrated tannins upon the wine’s release.
-As a result he does not do any extended maceration post fermentation.
+As a result, he does not do any extended maceration post fermentation.
 Along with Jason Moore, Weston credits winemaker and friend Russell Bevan for being his mentors in the industry.

-While Silver Ghost currently produces the one wine (5,000 cases with select distribution across 30 states), the Montagu wines are much more limited production offerings – usually 100 to 150 cases per wine – with a total production of under 1000 cases.
+While Silver Ghost currently produces the one wine (5,000 cases with select distribution across 30 states), the Montagu wines are much more limited production offerings – usually 100 to 150 cases per wine with a total production of under 1000 cases.
 These wines are from premiere vineyards in both Napa and Sonoma including acclaimed sites in Sonoma County such as Bacigalupi, Durell and Ritchie Vineyards and from Napa’s Carneros based Hyde Vineyards.

-Both wines are named in tribute to Weston’s great-grandfather John Montagu, a Lord in the British Parliament.
-Montagu was an automotive pioneer who is well-known for a number of reasons – he was responsible for some of Britain’s early automotive legislation and was the first person to drive an automobile to Parliament.
+Weston has a remarkable history of family involvement in the automobile industry.
+Both of his wines are named in tribute to his great-grandfather John Montagu 2nd Baron Montagu of Beaulieu (1866-1929), a Lord in the British Parliament.
+Montagu was an automotive pioneer who is well-known for a number of reasons: he was responsible for some of Britain’s early automotive legislation and was the first person to drive an automobile to Parliament.

 Silver Ghost is named after John Montagu’s 1909 Rolls-Royce Silver Ghost (his favorite car).